Are you sure you want to remove this?

 Combine Corsica with a holiday in Sardinia.
 Located just 8 miles across the water from the northern tip of Sardinia, Corsica is easily reached by a 50 minute ferry journey from Santa Teresa.

-See the beauty of Sardinia and Corsica with this luxury tour.
+See the beauty of both Sardinia and Corsica while sampling some of the best accommodation the islands have to offer with this luxury tour.

 Combine your holiday in Sardinia with two other beautiful Mediterranean islands, Corsica and Sicily.
 Corsica is 8 miles north of Sardinia accessed by a 50 minute ferry journey from Santa Teresa on the northern tip of Sardinia to Bonifacio in southern Corsica.
 Sicily is approximately 220 miles from Sardinia (Cagliari to Trapani) and can be reached by a short flight or longer ferry crossing.

 Bonifacio can be recognised by its fortified old town perched on top of sheer white cliffs on the southern tip of the island, enjoying wonderful sea views to Sardinia and over the port below, with yacht marina, quayside shops, café bars and restaurants.

 Porto Vecchio was originally a Genoese stronghold with the old town of Porto Vecchio, on the south east coast of Corsica, set on a hill overlooking its beautiful deep blue bay and yacht marina below.
 The ancient streets and charming square are full of little boutiques, cafe bars and restaurants.
 There are beautiful beaches at Pinarello to the north and Palombaggia and Santa Giulia to the south.